resolve109/study-aws-sa/aws-study-guide.md

 - **External Keys**:
   - Allows key material import
   - Provides highest level of control but more operational overhead
-- **Key Policies and Permissions**:
+- **Key Rotation Benefits**:
-  - Grant permission for a Lambda IAM role within the KMS key's policy to decrypt
-  - Directly associate Lambda's execution role with permissions to decrypt files
-  - Follow least privilege by granting only required decrypt permissions
-- **Automatic Key Rotation**:
-  - Can be enabled for Customer Master Keys (CMKs)
+  - Key rotation changes only the key material (cryptographic secret), not the KMS key itself
-  - Eliminates manual intervention for key rotation
+  - The key ID, ARN, region, policies, and permissions remain unchanged during rotation
-  - Helps meet compliance requirements for encryption key usage
-  - Provides detailed key usage logging through integration with CloudTrail
-  - Ensures all keys are rotated in compliance with company policies
+  - No need to update applications or aliases that reference the key ID or ARN
+  - Rotating key material doesn't affect the use of the KMS key in any AWS service
+  - AWS KMS automatically rotates customer managed keys yearly when enabled
+  - Properties of the KMS key remain constant regardless of key material changes
+  - AWS always rotates AWS managed keys yearly (rotation interval changed in May 2022)

 ### AWS Secrets Manager
 - **Key Features**: